 Bond continued Spaulding's success at the individual state tournament held Feb.
 26 at Strikers East in Raymond, N.H.
 Pinkerton's Jon Pierson won twice to advance to the title match in the stepladder finals but Bond took the title with a 208-132 victory.
 Hollis-Brookline's Andrew Cappetta took the Medal Flight with a two-pin victory over Jacob Dunham of Merrimack.

-Broken Arrow boys win again, Ponca City takes girls' title in Oklahoma
+Broken Arrow boys win again, Ponca City takes girls' title

 Broken Arrow High School defended it boys' team title while Ponca City girls' team captured its first title at the 2011 Oklahoma High School Bowling State Championships.

 The tournament was held Feb.
 26 at the Red Apple Bowling Center in Bartlesville, Okla., and featured 32 teams - 16 boys, 16 girls - that had advanced from regional competition.
 The teams bowled an eight-game Baker block with the top eight teams advancing to bracket play, which were best-of-five matches.

 Broken Arrow earned the top seed in qualifying, and then beat Yukon, 3-0, in the first round of match play.
 After a hard-fought victory over Enid in the semifinals, Broken Arrow swept Kiefer in the title match.
 Coached by Charles Proctor, the members of the Broken Arrow team are A.J.
 Biossenin, Cody Engle, Zac Gullickson, Jordan Hadden, Ryan Leach, Austin Neely, George Stanford and Aaron Wolfe.